 The Motley Fool has a long history of providing stock tips on the internet through premium products like this.
 This service helps take a lot of time and research out of the stock-picking equation by allowing experts to do it for you.

-You still have to decide if you want to invest in the stock picks they offer, which will require some research on your own.
+You still have to decide if you want to invest in the stock picks they offer via a brokerage account, which will require some research on your own.
 The Motley Fool Stock Advisor does give you a starting place to begin, though.
 Keep in mind, you aren’t the only one receiving this service.
 Motley Fool has other paid subscribers that will be getting the same tips.
 This could result in changes in the investment’s price after picks are released.

 Educational materials